 Forms of to have in German

-Finally, we will learn the forms of to be and to have in German in fourth most common tense in German.
+Finally, we will learn the forms of to be and to have in German in the fourth most common tense in German.
 So, let’s go straight to the different forms.
-In contrast to the sections before, we will start with the forms of “sein”.
+Just like in the sections above, we will start with the forms of “haben”.

 So, for the forms of to have in German in the future tense, we will need future tense forms of “sein” as an auxiliary verb.
 Here you have the table of its forms.